-The bookmarklet that allows to login nobody but you.
+The bookmark to login nobody but you.
 Simple and secure.

 I'm going to fix any new bugs you find, but please try the last stable version, maybe it's already fixed.